Dalmatia Food

 Poljički soparnik

-Poljički soparnik, also known as Poljički zeljanik or Poljički uljenjak, is a protected savory pie associated with the Poljica area near Omiš.
-It is usually linked to thin dough, chard, olive oil, garlic, and simple rural cooking.
+Poljički soparnik, also registered under the names Poljički zeljanik and Poljički uljenjak, is a protected thin savory preparation associated with the Poljica area near Omiš.
+Chard, thin dough, garlic, and olive oil define the food more clearly than meat or seafood.

 Brački varenik